What are the rules around wearing a seat belt in a taxi?

 While not wearing a seat belt can land drivers with a £100 fine, if you’re a taxi or PHV driver you are exempt from this rule in certain circumstances.
 The rule requiring drivers to wear a seat belt does not apply to a licensed taxi driver when you’re seeking hire, or answering a call for hire, or carrying a passenger for hire.
 However, when you’re not ‘working’ you must wear a seat belt.

+The rules for private hire vehicle drivers are similar, with exemptions applying under certain conditions.
 When working as a PHV driver you don’t need to wear a seat belt if you’re carrying a pre-booked passenger.
 However, you should still wear a seat belt at all other times.

 The reason behind these exemptions is two-fold.